Jaxo/fabric-wiki/blog-posts/Fisking-Why-Bitcoin-Matters.md

 in corrupt ways, but the network _never- partitions.
 Whereas, in the "Asynchronous BGP", the network _can_ partition.

-### Bitcoin does not ``solve Consensus''
+### Bitcoin does not "solve Consensus"

 The question of whether Bitcoin solves the BGP
-[has been studied][Bitcoin-theory-byzantine-generals] by academics, and in my review of the literature, I have found _no_ examples of academics claiming that Bitcoin solves the ``Asynchronous BGP''.
+[has been studied][Bitcoin-theory-byzantine-generals] by academics, and in my review of the literature, I have found _no_ examples of academics claiming that Bitcoin solves the "Asynchronous BGP".
-Rather, they all study the ``Synchronous BGP''.
+Rather, they all study the "Synchronous BGP".
 We shoudln't be
 surprised: academics like to write papers with positive results (nobody wants to tell the world that Omega-3 fatty acids are useless), and this is no exception.